Skip to content

 Location Adelaide, Australia

-The redevelopment of the State Library of South Australia balances the identity of each building component in the ensemble, allowing them to be more clearly seen in their original form.
+The redevelopment of the State Library carefully balanced the identity of each building within the ensemble, allowing their original forms and individual character to be more clearly expressed.

-Architecturally, the three buildings that comprise the State Library have been given new life.
-First, through heritage-conscious refurbishment of the two nineteenth century buildings, and second, through the re-forming of wall and roof elements of the later connecting 1960s wing, to allow for the utilisation of daylight and the provision of outlook.
+Architecturally, the three buildings that comprise the Library were given new life in two complementary ways: first, through a heritage-conscious refurbishment of the two nineteenth-century buildings, and second, through the reforming of wall and roof elements of the later 1960s connecting wing to introduce daylight and provide outlook.